Cesar Sayoc, mail bombing suspect, arrested in Florida: Everything we know so far

 A suspect who terrorized prominent Democratic political figures across the nation with suspicious packages containing “potentially destructive devices” was arrested Friday morning, multiple law enforcement sources confirmed to Fox News.

 The person in custody was revealed to be Cesar Sayoc, a 56-year-old who lived in Aventura, Florida.
 Photos of what many claimed to be Sayoc's white van surfaced on live television, as officials put a tarp over it and transported it, and later, in more detail, online.
-The van appeared to be covered in stickers and photos of President Donald Trump and Vice President Mike Pence, in addition to other stickers about politics and soccer.
+The van, which was parked in a Plantation, Florida, neighborhood, appeared to be covered in stickers and photos of President Donald Trump and Vice President Mike Pence, in addition to other stickers about politics and soccer.

 The arrest comes days after a coast-to-coast manhunt for the culprit behind what appeared to be a mail bombing campaign.
 More details are expected to unravel in a 2:30 p.m.
 ET news conference led by the Department of Justice.